reiryuki/AudioFx-Moto-G8-Power-Magisk-Module/README.md

 ## Installation Guide
 - Install the module via Magisk app or recovery
-- Install AML module only if using any other audio mod modules
+- Install AML Magisk Module only if using any other audio mod module https://zackptg5.com/android.php#aml
 - Reboot

 ## Tested on